MicrosoftDocs/Windows-Admin-Center-Ideas-and-Feedback/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: 'For bugs/issues you encountered, please describe it down below using the following
+about: Share bugs/issues you encountered
-  format: '
 title: "[Tool, Solution, or Feature Name] - A clear and concise description of what the bug is"
 labels: bug